nav-e/machine-learning/README.md

 ### 5. Driving Simulator:

 Directory: Driving_simulator<br>
-A simulator for cars to learn to drive themselves.
+A simulator for vehicles to learn how to drive from themselves.
 Can be used for data generation.
-Still a work in progress.
-Estimated time: 10 days

 ### 5. Smart Notification: